Zurich to Interlaken: all travel options at a glance

 - Drive south from Zurich to Lucerne over the A4.

 - Then use the A8 motorway further south to the Brünig Pass.
 You’ll pass the villages of Sarnen, Giswil, and Lungern first.
-The Brünig Pass isn’t too difficult for most drivers, but note that it can be busy at times.
+The Brünig Pass isn’t too difficult for most drivers, but it can be busy at times.

 - Once you’ve crossed the pass and reached the valley, you can continue on the A8.
 The road runs south of Lake Brienz and passes several tunnels.